tomassar/distributed-fs-go/README.md

 ## Key Learnings
 - Understanding and implementing peer-to-peer communication in Go.
 - Working with encryption and decryption for secure data transfer.
-- Managing file storage and retrieval across multiple nodes.
+- Managing file storage and retrieval across multiple nodes
 - Utilizing context for managing request-specific data across functions
 ## TODO